 For more outfitting options, the Lure II comes with two removable pods.
 Use the pods as dry storage.
 Another option is to install a fish finder display on top of the pod.
 The battery lives inside and the transducer below for an easy-to-install electronics station.
 As I expand my horizons, the rear pod can be replaced with Feelfree’s Overdrive pedal and motor system for hands-free operation.

-On the water, the Lure is surprisingly nimble for a big, heavy kayak.
+On the water, the Feelfree Lure II is surprisingly nimble for a big, heavy kayak.
 With two paddlers, the boat scoots along quickly.
-The 14-footer is easy to turn and spin, Dasha and I had fun testing the handling and synchronizing our paddle strokes.
+The 14-footer is easy to turn and spin, making it fun to test the handling and synchronizing of our paddle strokes.

 In no time, Dasha and I were paddling and fishing like tandem pros.
 I would paddle while she fished.
 She paddled while I fished.
 We fished together standing up, with confidence.
 I even turned to face the stern so we each had plenty of room to cast and retrieve.